Skip to main content

 Not everything should be built from scratch.
 MIT’s State of AI in Business 2025 report found that purchasing AI tools from specialised vendors or building through partnerships succeeds roughly 67% of the time.
 Fully internal builds succeed at approximately half that rate (MIT NANDA ).
 Meanwhile, 42% of companies scrapped the majority of their AI initiatives in 2025, up sharply from 17% the year prior (S&P Global ).
 The buy-versus-build decision matters because it determines whether your AI investment ever reaches production.

-Build when the competitive advantage is yours.
+Build when the advantage is yours.
 If what makes the solution valuable is your proprietary data, your unique process, or the way your team thinks about a problem, build it.
-Your personalisation engine, your content workflow, your client activation: these are not jobs to outsource to a vendor who serves your competitors equally.
+Your personalisation engine, your content workflow, your client activation: those aren’t jobs to hand to a vendor who serves your competitors equally.

 We saw this play out with our Avalara project.
-Rather than signing a long retainer to deliver AI search optimisation work manually each month, we proved the process works with human delivery, then replaced ourselves with a tool.
-As I see it, rather than replacing roles within a company, which tends to be the thing that people kick AI with, what we’re doing is using a tool to replace ourselves in that process.
+We were delivering GEO optimisation work manually each month.
+Rather than signing a long retainer to keep doing that, we proved the process worked with human delivery first, then built a tool to replace ourselves in that process.
+The client gets better consistency, faster turnaround, and a capability they own.
+As I see it, rather than replacing roles within a company, which tends to be what people fear about AI, what we did is use AI to replace ourselves in a process we’d already validated.
 More teams should consider that approach.
-If you’d like to explore what it might look like for your business, get in touch .
+If you’d like to explore what that might look like for your business, get in touch .

 What does it actually cost to build custom AI marketing tools?